Tradias/asio-grpc/doc/completion_token.md

 ## use_sender

-`agrpc::use_sender` causes the free functions in this library to return a [sender](https://github.com/facebookexperimental/libunifex/blob/main/doc/concepts.md#typedsender-concept).
+`agrpc::use_sender` causes free functions in this library to return a [sender](https://github.com/facebookexperimental/libunifex/blob/main/doc/concepts.md#typedsender-concept).
 They can e.g. be combined with `unifex::task` to asynchronously process RPCs using `co_await`:

 @snippet unifex_client.cpp unifex-server-streaming-client-side